noah-nuebling/mac-mouse-fix/Helper/Config/ScrollConfigTesting.md

 - stopSpeed: 50
     -> Might be placebo, but I think the 205 msPerStep makes single ticks feel nicer -> Smaller msPerStep make single ticks feel even less stiff, but that makes time taken for small flicks longer.
 Might need more testing.
 Edit: 180 still feels nice, probably don't wanna go lower.
 As high as 280 still feels decent, but it makes the single ticks very stiff
+    -> Played around with stopSpeed = 20.
+It feels nice but too much like you're forced to 'watch' animations

 3. __Snappy__
 - pxPerTickBase: 60